Bureau of Diplomatic Security: Overview

 Overseas, DS develops and implements security programs to safeguard all personnel who work in every U.S. diplomatic mission around the world and to protect classified information at these locations.
-The DS presence overseas is led at each post (embassy) by a DSS Special Agent who is referred to as a Regional Security Officer, or more commonly as the RSO, and who serves as the senior law enforcement and security attaché.
-In the United States, DS protects the Secretary of State, the U.S. Ambassador to the United Nations, and foreign dignitaries/diplomats who visit the United States.
+The DS presence overseas is led at each post (embassy) by a DSS special agent who is referred to as a regional security officer (RSO), who serves as the senior law enforcement and security attaché.
+In the United States, DS protects the secretary of state, the U.S. ambassador to the United Nations, and foreign dignitaries and diplomats who visit the United States.
 DS has protected Yasser Arafat, the Dalai Lama, and Prince Charles.
-The agency develops and implements security programs to protect the more than 100 domestic State Department facilities as well as the residence of the Secretary of State.
+The agency develops and implements security programs to protect more than one hundred domestic State Department facilities as well as the residence of the secretary of state.

 In addition to investigating crimes involving passport and visa fraud, DSS agents are engaged in other types of investigation.
-In cooperation with appropriate U.S. agencies such as the FBI and the CIA, DSS investigates the activities of foreign intelligence agencies directed against Department employees.
+In cooperation with appropriate U.S. agencies such as the FBI and the CIA, DSS investigates the activities of foreign intelligence agencies directed against department employees.
 At the request of other law enforcement agencies, DSS assists in apprehending fugitives who have fled the United States.
 Personnel security background investigations are conducted on all employees, applicants, and contractors seeking employment with the Department.
 Intelligence investigations look into terrorist incidents and threats made against State Department employees and facilities throughout the world.

-Since 1984, DS has administered the Rewards for Justice Program, which pays monetary rewards of up to $5 million, or in recent years even more, upon special authorization by the Secretary of State, to individuals who provide information which substantially leads to the countering of terrorist attacks against United States persons.
+Since 1984, DS has administered the Rewards for Justice Program, which pays monetary rewards of up to $5 million, or in recent years even more, upon special authorization by the secretary of state, to individuals who provide information which substantially leads to the countering of terrorist attacks against United States persons.
 Through 2001, $62 million had been paid to over forty people in this effort.